WiiMasterRob/SuperRetropieGuides/WiiUSoftMod.md

 # Wii U Softmod Guide

-* Go to the SD Root and download [Wii U Softmod Files](https://www.facebook.com/notes/wii-wii-u-modders/sd-root/535431570526774/)
+* Go to the files section and download [SD Root](https://www.facebook.com/notes/wii-wii-u-modders/sd-root/535431570526774/)

 * Using 7zip or WinRar extract "SD Root" to your desktop